kolee1902/FashionHub-Ecommerce-Web/README.md

 ---

+## ⚠️ Current Limitations

+* The application is currently only runnable in a local environment (localhost)
+* No deployment or hosting solution has been implemented
+* Limited accessibility for external users and stakeholders
+* Some features may not be fully tested in a production-like environment

+---

 ## 🚀 Future Improvements

-* Add UI mockups or system diagrams
-* Expand test coverage
+* Deploy the application to a public hosting platform (e.g., Vercel, Render, or AWS)
-* Automate testing for core workflows
+* Improve system accessibility for real users

----
+* Enhance testing coverage in a production environment
+* Implement better error handling and validation
+* Optimize user experience and interface design